PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 ### Mode:

+- Mode 1: LP only.
+Open the raid menu to get LP, but don't enter it.
-- Mode 1: Items only.
+- Mode 2: Items only.
 Don't catch anything.
-- Mode 2: Catch everything using the specified ball.
+- Mode 3: Catch everything using the specified ball.
-- Mode 3: Shiny Hunt: Save before each raid and catch.
+- Mode 4: Shiny Hunt: Save before each raid and catch.
 Stop if shiny.

-Mode 2 will look to see if what you caught is shiny and will send notifications.
+Mode 3 will look to see if what you caught is shiny and will send notifications.

-Mode 3 will shiny hunt for a shiny Tera raid.
+Mode 4 will shiny hunt for a shiny Tera raid.
 If found, the program will stop.
 When you reset the game, you will be in front of the shiny raid. (assuming your date has not rolled over)

 ### Game Language: